spconwaygis/arc/README.md

 	load_error_patch_from_timer - Imports only the error patches associated with the tiles checked out in the QSI production timer - removes previous TIF group and loads all rasters into a new gourp. - Dependant on lyr group file.

-Please see button.pdf for graphical use of scripts.
+Please see SPC_button.pdf for graphical use of scripts.